antigones/pymazes-vae/README.md

 4) Train the variational autoencoder:
 `python maze_vae.py`

-5) By default, the script plots samples from the latent space and print one random sample to output.gif
+5) By default, the script plots samples from the latent space and prints one random sample to output.gif

 **Loading weights without retraining**